 Forming the Artist Collective

 Through the relationships formed with several homeless individuals during the events at Room in the Inn, I started to recognize the talent so many possessed but was overwhelmed with the lack of resources, skills, and understanding they had to do anything with it.
 I launched the Poverty and the Arts (POVA) Artist Collective in May 2014 with the goal of providing studio space, art supplies, developmental workshops, and a marketplace for artists overcoming homelessness to create and sell artwork as a way to earn income for themselves.
 Many individuals experiencing homelessness struggle with maintaining traditional 40-hour/week jobs due to criminal history, physical disability, and mental illness.
 By offering the artists in our Artist Collective program an opportunity to earn supplemental income through their creative skills, they’re granted greater autonomy in their day-to-day lives and can take control over basics like where they eat, how they get around, and who they spend time with.

 Artists earn 60% of original artwork sales, and Poverty and the Arts reinvests the remaining 40% to provide art supplies, space, and exhibition opportunities to the artists.
 This social enterprise model was pivotal in allowing me to grow the organization from a college program, without the networks and connections of being from and working in Nashville.

 Poverty and the Arts received 501c3 nonprofit status in July 2014.
-We had two artists in our Artist Collective our first year and have since served 30+ artists total, most of which have transitioned into housing since joining our program.
+We had two artists in our Artist Collective our first year and have since served 60+ artists total, most of which have transitioned into housing since joining our program.
 We secured a rental property in May 2015 and transformed a dilapidated house into a Studio and Gallery in the Wedgewood-Houston neighborhood which has allowed us to participate in the neighborhood’s monthly art crawl and provide ongoing exhibition opportunities to our artists.
 Then in May 2018, we moved again to a larger, more accessible studio and gallery space in East Nashville.
-Over the last 4 years, we have sold over $50,000 of original artwork and merchandise and distributed more than $25,000 to artists impacted by homelessness.
+Over the last 5 years, we have paid out more than $30,000 to artists impacted by homelessness.